Specify Signal Ranges

 Signal in a Stateflow chart

-Signal that you associate with a
+Signal that you associate with an

-signal object (such as
+object (such as a

 Data store (Data Store